SAG-GithubApprentice/Project_2/README.md

 ## Usage

-To run the project, follow these steps:
+To reproduce the analysis and predictions, follow these steps:

-1. Launch Jupyter Notebook:

-\`\`\`bash
-jupyter notebook
-\`\`\`
+1. Clone the repository and navigate to the project directory.
+2. Create and activate a virtual environment (recommended for isolated dependencies).
+3. Install the required Python packages listed in the requirements.txt file.

-2. Navigate to the project directory and open the main notebook.
+4. Launch Jupyter Notebook and open the main analysis notebook.

-3. Run the notebook cells sequentially to analyze and view the predictions.
+5. Run the notebook cells sequentially to execute the data collection, preprocessing, feature engineering, model training, and prediction steps.

 ## Visualizations